mentainha/m3o/README.md

 ## Publish APIs

-If you'd like to publish your own APIs [fill in this form](https://forms.gle/9SQV6DdLNDzSRQ477) and we'll get back to you.
+If you'd like to publish your own APIs on the M3O platform [fill in this form](https://forms.gle/9SQV6DdLNDzSRQ477) and we'll get back to you.